 I am pursuing several strands of research, most of which revolve around one central question: how is natural language designed so that structured representations of very different kinds can be systematically related to each other?
 At a minimum, natural language must have structured meanings and structured (morphophonological) strings; somehow, we are able to ‘translate’ these very different kinds of structures, so that a hearer is able to extract a structured meaning from a structured string of speech sounds.
 The hypothesis I have been pursuing is that the syntactic component builds representations which are featurally underspecified, so that the same representations can be used by the semantics and by the morphology.
-I have begun to develop this view in some detail in my Ph.D. thesis Icelandic Morphosyntax and Argument Structure (later published in revised form as a book) focusing specifically on argument structure and thematic interpretation in verb phrases.
+I began to develop this view in some detail in my Ph.D. thesis Icelandic Morphosyntax and Argument Structure (later published in revised form as a book) focusing specifically on argument structure and thematic interpretation in verb phrases.
 I have continued that line of work in a number of papers, including my forthcoming book Icelandic nominalizations and allosemy, which can be downloaded in manuscript form here.
 Since 2012, I have also been a leading member of the Yale Grammatical Diversity Project, and have worked on many topics in connection with syntactic dialect variation in American English.
 Along with some of my students, I have created a fairly comprehensive mapbook of our survey results, with over 200 maps of some 194 sentences, covering a wide range of syntactic constructions.